Output (economics): Relation to income

-Taking all this into account, we see that

-A third way to calculate national output is to focus on income.
-In this method, we look at income which is paid to factors of production and labour for their services in producing the output.
-This is usually paid in the form of wages and salaries; it can also be paid in the form of royalties, rent, dividends, etc. Because income is a payment for output, it is assumed that total income should eventually be equal to total output.

 Fluctuations in output

 In macroeconomics, the question of why national output fluctuates is a very critical one.
 And though no consensus has developed, there are some factors which economists agree make output go up and down.

 If we take growth into consideration, then most economists agree that there are three basic sources for economic growth: an increase in labour usage, an increase in capital usage and an increase in effectiveness of the factors of production.

 Just as increases in usage or effectiveness of factors of production can cause output to go up, anything that causes labour, capital or their effectiveness to go down will cause a decline in output or at least a decline in its rate of growth.

 International economics

 Exchange of output among nations

 Exchange of output between two countries is a very common occurrence, as there is always trade taking place between different nations of the world.
 For example, Japan may trade its electronics with Germany for German-made cars.
 If the value of the trades being made by both the countries is equal at that point of time, then their trade accounts would be balanced: the exports would be exactly equal to imports in both the countries.